EBRD-Collaborator/nepco_qualification_requirements/README.md

+# Description
+This Extension is proposed for Jordan Public Procurement NEPCO-JONEPS System.
+This System is not in full accordance with EU Procurement Laws, so direct use of European Single Procurement Document (ESPD) is not possible.
+This Extension allows to maintain all Qualification Information for Bidder in ESPD-like manner for non-EU countries.
+Main approach - the Requirements Extension is selected due to use of this model (Criterion -> Requirement Group -> Requirements) in European Bank for Reconstruction and Development digital tools, which are intended to monitor Tender procedures automatically and keep procedures transparent.
+This does not allow to use ESPD model directly, as it has two additional nested lewels, which can't be parsed in existring tools architecture.

+This leads to use Requirement Extension, based on CCCEV model (see below) as framework, ESPD Selection Criteria Part and existing EBRD registration Forms for Bidder combined.
+In this case, all required information can be stored and handled easily.
+All Criteria are taken from ESPD Selection Criteria part, Requirement Groups and Requirements are proposed in accordance with current NEPCO-JONEPS Registration Froms, based on EBRD ones.
+The main goal is to store presented flat tables fields as Requirements and tables as Requirement Groups.
+This allows to restore Tables from JSON format easily.
+Adding Requirement Groups to Criteria is based on general considerations and bussiness logic.
+Full model in table view with all connections is presented in Standard Bidding Document folder, in Excel file.

+This approach allows to use existing EBRD digital tools for Tender monitoring for non-EU countries and Procurement Systems, where ESPD and corresponding Laws are not fully implemented (e.g., Jordan, Tunisia).
+The main difference with existing Requirements Extension is mandatory naming for Criteria, Requirement Groups and Requirements, presented in corresponding codelists.

 # Requirements

 The requirements extension is based on the EU's [Core Criterion and Core Evidence Vocabulary (CCCEV)](https://joinup.ec.europa.eu/node/153001) model for communicating criteria and responses.